Finding a Carrot for the Stick

 Before any design work could start, I needed to learn more about the existing business process and identify any pain points that we could address and turn into motivators for our digital solution.

-After numerous interviews with both internal underwriters and external brokers, I arrived at two main drivers:
+After numerous interviews with both internal underwriters and external brokers, I created a Service Map of the existing process:

 Real-time Status Indicator